Virtual environment configuration requirements

 Disable public access if it is not required.

 In Yandex Cloud managed databases, you can enable deletion protection.
-Deletion protection manages cluster protection from accidental deletion by a user.
-Enabled protection will not prevent a manual connection to a cluster to delete data.
+The deletion protection feature safeguards the cluster against accidental deletion by a user.
+Even with cluster deletion protection enabled, one can still connect to the cluster manually and delete the data.

 - In the management console, select the cloud or folder to check the databases in.